Amardeep99/UDI-backend/README.md

   - `aID` (path parameter): The ID of the application to create a reference for.
 - **Responses:**
   - 200 OK: Returns the ID of the created reference.
+  - 404 Not Found: If the application with the given ID doesn't exist.
   - 500 Internal Server Error: If an unexpected error occurs.

 **Example Request:**